CERIT-SC/scipion-docker/k8s/README.md

 2. Create your own namespace (if you don't already have one)
   Use this command: `kubectl create namespace` _`name`_

-3. Open the `scipion-docker/k8s/ingress.yaml` file and change a domain name
-  Replace the following URL with your own.
+3. (non-microk8s only) Open the `scipion-docker/k8s/ingress.yaml` file and change a domain name Replace the following URL with your own.
 If you don't know the URL, consult this step with your cluster administrator.
 ```